-Welcome to my new blog series celebrating 200 years of Jane Austen’s novels Northanger Abbey and Persuasion!
+Welcome to my blog series celebrating 200 years of Jane Austen’s novels Northanger Abbey and Persuasion!

-The first guest post is by Deborah Barnum, on the publishing history of Northanger Abbey.
-We began on December 16, 2017, Jane Austen’s 242nd birthday, and the series will run until the end of June in 2018.
+The first guest post was by Deborah Barnum, on the publishing history of Northanger Abbey.
+We began on December 16, 2017, Jane Austen’s 242nd birthday, and the series ran until the end of June 2018.

-Both William Hutchings and Ellen Moody wrote about Persuasion and autumn, and I’ve shared their guest posts here already: “A Sense of an Ending: Persuasion and Keats’s ‘Ode to Autumn,’” by William Hutchings, and “‘For there is nothing lost, that may be found’: Charlotte Smith in Jane Austen’s Persuasion,” by Ellen Moody.
+Both William Hutchings and Ellen Moody wrote about Persuasion and autumn, and I shared their guest posts here in the fall of 2017: “A Sense of an Ending: Persuasion and Keats’s ‘Ode to Autumn,’” by William Hutchings, and “‘For there is nothing lost, that may be found’: Charlotte Smith in Jane Austen’s Persuasion,” by Ellen Moody.

 Thank you to Adam Q for suggesting the title of the series, and to Sue Wilson Knopp for designing the image below, adding the title to my photograph of Black Rock Beach in Halifax, Nova Scotia.

 “Pump Rooms and Gothic Terrors: How Northanger Abbey Came to Be,” by Deborah Barnum

 “Henry Austen’s ‘Biographical Notice of the Author,'” by Peter Sabor

 “Revisiting Northanger Abbey,” by Lisa Pliscou